cjones6/xsdc/README.md

 XSDC
 ====================================

-This repository contains companion code for the following paper:
+This repository contains companion code for the following [paper](https://arxiv.org/pdf/1912.12979.pdf):

 C. Jones, V. Roulet and Z. Harchaoui.
-End-to-end Learning, with or without Labels. arXiv preprint, 2019.
+End-to-end Learning, with or without Labels. arXiv preprint arXiv:1912.12979, 2019.

 If you use this code please cite the paper using the bibtex reference below.